(Updated January 19, 2015)

 4. I try to use WOTC's most current set of rule updates, and consider them "in-play" as soon as they are released.
 Specific exceptions will be noted in this thread.

 5. Material outside of those rulebooks will not be accepted, except that which I determine to use, personally.
 In other words, don't expect me to readily agree to use any inclusions from various sites or even other official D&D material.
-As of the most recent update, the only inclusion I have agreed to is the "Wish Upon a Star" article from Dragon Magazine #366.
+Previously, the only inclusion I agreed to was the "Wish Upon a Star" article from Dragon Magazine #366.
+Now that Dragon Magazine Annual which contains that article has been added to the list of available rulebooks, there are no current exceptions in effect.

 6. I may add additional rulebooks to those in use at any point during the campaign.
 I will make the determination as to how much, if any, player characters can benefit from new additions.
 I will announce when a new rulebook is added.